MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTenantNetworkSubnet.md

 ```

 ## DESCRIPTION
 IP subnets at the location where Teams endpoints can connect to the network must be defined and associated to a defined network in order to enforce toll bypass.
 Multiple subnets may be associated with the same network site, but multiple sites may not be associated with a same subnet.
-This association of subnets enables Location-Based routing to locate the endpoints geographically to determine if a given PSTN call should be allowed.
+This association of subnets enables Location-Based Routing to locate the endpoints geographically to determine if a given PSTN call should be allowed.
 Both IPv4 and IPv6 subnets are supported.
 When determining if a Teams endpoint is located at a site an IPv6 address will be checked for a match first.

 ## EXAMPLES